-The results revealed that a majority of the respondents (97.7%) knew that mediation was used to resolve community disputes.
-All agreed that mediation helps in alleviating disputes in the community.
+Figure 6 shows the results revealed that a majority of the respondents (97.7%) knew that mediation was used to resolve community disputes.
+All (100%) agreed that mediation helps in alleviating disputes in the community.
 The majority of the respondents (92.2%) agreed that mediation is an important source of information and help for the community.
 The majority of the respondents (99.5%) agreed that cooperation between mediators and members of the community is very important in reducing domestic disputes and gaps in the community.
-The results showed that the majority of the respondents are knowledgeable about the functions and benefits of mediation as a dispute resolution mechanism in community dispute.
+The results showed that the majority of the respondents are knowledgeable about the functions and benefits of mediation as a dispute resolution mechanism in community disputes.

-Figure 6.
-Knowledge of community mediation
+Figure 6: Knowledge of community mediation.

-The study also found that the percentage of the respondents who reported as having a low attitude (51.2%, n=111) of community mediation was slightly higher than the percentage of the respondent who reported as having a high attitude of community mediation (48.8%, n=106).
+The study also found that the percentage of respondents who reported as having a low regard (51.2%, n = 111) for community mediation was slightly higher than the percentage of respondents who reported as having a high regard for community mediation (48.8%, n = 106) as shown in Figure 7.
 This result is understandable because formal community mediation was newly introduced in Malaysia.
-Furthermore, the majority of the respondents were newly appointed and might not yet have the right attitude and enough experience in community mediation.
+Furthermore, the majority of the respondents were new appointes and might not yet have the right attitude and enough experience in community mediation.

-Figure 7.
-Attitude of community mediation
+Figure 7: Attitude of community mediation.

-As regards to practice of mediation, Figure 8 shows that listening to both the disputants was the most practiced technique (87.1%, n=189) used by the respondents followed by meeting with the disputants after making an appointment (81.6%, n=177), meeting with disputants face to face together (77.4%, n=168), advising disputants to respect each other (75.6%, n=164), volunteering to resolve the dispute (73.3%, n=159), reminding disputants about religious responsibility as well as good societal moral and values (71.0%., n=154), collecting information relating to the dispute by asking the disputants and doing research (68.7%, n=149), advising disputants to cooperate and forgive each other (66.4%, n=144), beginning mediation process with recitation of doa/prayer (64.1%, n=139), pointing out with care about the akhlak/morals, behaviour, and attitude of disputants during the mediation process (64.1%, n=139), referring to relevant laws, ruling, or regulations relating to the dispute (56.2%, n=122), advising disputants on how to handle the dispute (52.1%, n=113), asking opinion and advice from others in resolving the dispute (47.5%, n=103), ensuring the agreement is signed at the completion of the mediation process (45.2%, n=98), and meeting the disputants face to face separately (38.2%, n=83).
-The least technique used was meeting with disputants without making an appointment first (22.6%, n=49).
+With regard to the practice of mediation, Figure 8 shows that listening to both the disputants was the most practiced technique (87.1%, n = 189) used by the respondents followed by meeting with the disputants after making an appointment (81.6%, n = 177), meeting with disputants face-to-face together (77.4%, n = 168), advising disputants to respect each other (75.6%, n = 164), volunteering to resolve the dispute (73.3%, n = 159), reminding disputants about religious responsibility as well as good societal morals and values (71.0%, n = 154), collecting information relating to the dispute by asking the disputants and doing research (68.7%, n = 149), advising disputants to cooperate and forgive each other (66.4%, n = 144), beginning mediation process with recitation of doa/prayer (64.1%, n = 139), pointing out with care about the akhlak/morals, behaviour and attitude of disputants during the mediation process (64.1%, n = 139), referring to relevant laws, ruling, or regulations relating to the dispute (56.2%, n = 122), advising disputants on how to handle the dispute (52.1%, n = 113), asking opinion and advice from others in resolving the dispute (47.5%, n = 103), ensuring the agreement is signed at the completion of the mediation process (45.2%, n = 98), and meeting the disputants face-to-face separately (38.2%, n = 83).
+The least technique used was meeting with disputants without making an appointment first (22.6%, n = 49).

-Figure 8.
-Community mediation practice
+Figure 8: Community mediation practice.